-How Much Does AP Automation Cost?
-Decoding the Different Pricing Models
+AP Automation Cost: Decoding the Market Pricing Models

 Pricing in accounts payable automation is often a great mystery for those seeking a new AP solution.
 Given the complexity of features, scalability, and integration choices available in today’s market, accurately comparing pricing on an apples-to-apples basis can prove to be challenging.